Gueye ‘happy’ with captaincy role at PSG

 “It's good for me to gain playing time.
 We continue the preparation and we hope to be on August 1st (for the champions trophy)."

 The 31-year-old returned to France from Everton in July 2019 and he is set for his third season at PSG.
-He has enjoyed success in the European nation with two Ligue 1 titles, three French Cups, one League Cup and two Super Cups under his belt.
+He has enjoyed success in the European nation with two Ligue 1 titles, three Coupe de France, one Coupe de la Ligue and two Trophee des Champions under his belt.